 Level 1 Water Restrictions – Sydney

 More than 85% of Greater Sydney’s water supply relies on rain.
 This means that our water is in short supply during prolonged droughts.
+The Bureau of Meteorology has predicted a hot summer, with no forecast for significant rain, so Level 1 water restrictions now apply.

 Water restrictions limit how and when we use drinking water outdoors and help reduce demand when we’re not getting enough rain.